Mrinmoy-Barua/UploadFile/README.md

 * Perform database migration; 'python3 manage.py makemigrations add' (add is the app name)
 * Finally execute 'python3 manage.py migrate'

- As I mentioned in my initial phone interview, I would like to explore new technologies and happy to learn so as a self learner.
-At first I thought to work on Java supported Play framework as my recent work/ experiences is on Java.
-But I considered this is an opportunity to explore Djano and have some idea on it.
-I feel very much happy and proud that the project (basic functionalities) has completed in a day, where I have to also read Django documentation and review Python.
-The project may be extended to have error checking, tabular display of result etc. But here I mainly foucsed on basic functionality and tried to finish it by a day.
+ For the last 3-4 years, I am mostly working on Java or related technlogies.
+Reading the position details, I found my self excited to explore new technologies, if there is an opportunity.
+Instead of choosing jave based web framework, I have choosen Django/Python to explore new era and make a firm deadline of day 1/2 as not to make problem to my other daily activities.
+  I feel very much happy and proud duw to complete he project with very basic requirements within a day.
+There are more we can add(exception, error handling, more user friendly display or interaaction) but my goal was on very basic and must needed features.
+Reading Django documentation and reviewing Python with implementation make me more self confident about my quick learning attitude.
+Having an opportunity, I strongly believe that I will be a quick contributor as well as exploring new technologies.